-We are dealing with very, very subtle issues here, very, very subtle.
-Just sitting there and trying to recognize it yourself with no guidance, maybe you’ll recognize it correctly.
-But the chances are that you are going to sit there for a very long time and not get it correctly.
-But if one correctly recognizes the conventional “I,” and how it actually does exist and cuts off all the “fat” of the exaggeration of what doesn’t exist, what’s impossible, then there is no reason to feel afraid of death.
+We are dealing with very, very subtle issues.
+Just sitting here and trying to recognize our projections ourselves with no guidance, maybe we’ll recognize them correctly.
+However, the chances are that we are going to sit here for a very long time and not identify them correctly or go deeply enough.
+Nevertheless, if we correctly recognize the conventional “I,” and how it actually exists, and cut off all the “fat” of the exaggeration of what doesn’t exist, what’s impossible, then there is no reason to feel afraid of death.
 There is no reason to be attached to anything.
 The problem is gone.
-The cause of the problem is gone, therefore the problem is gone.
-If you are still afraid of death, then you haven’t understood voidness deeply enough.
+The cause of the problem is gone, and therefore the problem is gone.
+If we are still afraid of death, then we haven’t understood voidness deeply enough.

 Then that’s why I am here.

 Perfect, that means that you’re afraid of death.
 That’s a very serious fear that most people have, and one that is very important to deal with.
-So it is very good that one faces that problem and tries to deal with it, because there’s a lot of people who deny death and don’t want to think about it, and don’t want to deal with it, and then they are very terrified at the end of their life.
+It is very good to face that problem and try to deal with it because there are a lot of people who deny death and don’t want to think about it, and don’t want to deal with it, and then they are very terrified at the end of their life.

 You say negative projections could be transformed into positive projections.
 But then, anyway there are projections.
 Is it not better then, to focus on intention and motivation?

-Intention and motivation are important regardless of what method we use to deal with the problem.
-Intention and motivation are what you start with for dealing with the problem, but then you have to apply a method.
-We could come across somebody who has had an accident and they have fallen down in the street.
-We could have the motivation, that compassion, and the intention to help them, but that is not enough.
-So, we could have a projection and attitude that, “This is too horrible and I can’t deal with this, and the blood, it’s so awful,” and like that, and we completely freak out.
-And although you want to help, you can’t, because you get too emotionally upset and frightened.
+Intention and motivation are important regardless of what method we use to deal with a problem.
+Intention and motivation are what we start with for dealing with a problem, but then we have to apply a method.
+We could come across somebody who has had an accident and they have fallen down on the street.
+We could have the motivation of compassion and the intention to help them, but that is not enough.
+We could also have the projection and attitude that, “This is too horrible and I can’t deal with this, and all the blood, it’s so awful,” and like that, we completely freak out.
+Although we want to help, we can’t because we get too emotionally upset and frightened.

 Let’s end here with a dedication.
 Dedication is very important at the end.
-The example that I often use is with a computer, you are familiar with computers.
-We type a document and we want to save the document at the end.
-So if we don’t do anything special, you know the term “default setting?” the default setting is that whatever understanding or positive force that comes from this, will go into the “samsara” folder, improving samsara.
-That’s where it will automatically go if we don’t do anything at the end, no dedication.
+The example that I often use is with a computer, as we are familiar with computers.
+We type a document and then we want to save it.
+The same thing is with building up some positive force.
+If we don’t do anything special, the default setting is that whatever understanding or positive force that has come from our discussion this evening will go into the “samsara” folder, improving samsara.
+That’s where it will automatically go if we don’t do anything at the end with no dedication.

-So what you want to do is have that positive force not go into the “samsara” folder, but press the button with the dedication, and put it into the “enlightenment” folder: “May this act as a cause for reaching enlightenment,” and it will only do that, if you dedicate it.
-If not, it is just going to go into making, say, having a nice, interesting conversation about this, over coffee, with somebody.
-So it makes a nice samsara but it doesn’t lead to liberation or enlightenment.
-Dedication is to put it in the “enlightenment” folder, save it there.
+What we want to do is have that positive force not go into the “samsara” folder.
+We want to press the button, with the dedication, and save it into the “enlightenment” folder: “May this act as a cause for reaching enlightenment.”
+But it will only do that if we dedicate the positive force like that.
+If not, it is just going to go into making, say, having a nice, interesting conversation about this with somebody over coffee.
+It makes a nice samsara, but it doesn’t lead to liberation or enlightenment.
+Dedication is to put the positive force in the “enlightenment” folder and save it there.